 PE -pupils in Y4 also take part in swimming lessons.

 Sex/Drug Education is taught as part of the school’s PSHE and Curriculum policies with a particular focus on these areas during the summer term for all pupils in Years 1 to 6.
-The school follows the Christopher Winter programmes of study.
+The school follows the Jigsaw PSHE programme.
 Parents have the right to withdraw their child from the sex education lessons if they wish and must do so in writing.

 The curriculum is also enhanced by a range of additional activities including taking our children on a variety of high quality visits or inviting visitors into school.
 We have excellent links with the Children's University and every year our Year 6 pupils take part in a day visit to London.

 We also take part in the STEM and Environmental Conferences each year, giving Year 5 and 6 pupils the opportunity to explore the word of Science, Technology, Engineering and Maths.
 Pupils from Year 6 also represent the school at half termly meetings of the International Schools Council.

 Enterprise plays an important role in the curriculum with all pupils encouraged to take part in entrepreneurial activities; where they learn and develop important key skills throughout each school year.

 There is a whole school policy for planning, delivery, monitoring and evaluation of the curriculum.
 All efforts are made to ensure that the curriculum is appropriately matched to each pupil's ability and needs and that it is creative, enjoyable and fun whilst maintaining high standards.
 Cross curricular learning and the transfer and application of skills is actively promoted.
 Pupils are also involved in pre-planning activities and a curriculum overview is shared with parents each term.

 The majority of lessons are taught in mixed ability groups.
 However, sometimes in numeracy or phonics, in particular year groups, the teachers may decide to group children across the year group, based on ability.